Maikuolan/Common/_docs/YAML.md

 `!tanh` | Uses PHP's `tanh()` function to process the entry.
 `!ucfirst` | Uses PHP's `ucfirst()` function to process the entry.
 `!ucwords` | Uses PHP's `ucwords()` function to process the entry.
+__List functionality__ | Flow sequences can be used in keys to assign elements to the parent array using those flow sequences as the array keys and the right operand as the array values, either the same value for all elements if the right operand is scalar, or with respective corresponding values if the right operand is also a flow sequence and has the same number of elements as the flow sequence at the left operand.
+If the number of elements isn't the same, list functionality isn't applied, with the left operand instead being treated as a literal string.
+`[aa, ab, ac, ad]: "All keys same value."` | *Assigns 4 elements to the parent array (or "flow map"), using the values of the flow sequence at the left operand as the keys, all with the same value of "All keys same value."*
+`[ba, bb, bc, bd]: ["ww", "xx", "yy", "zz"]` | *Key-value pairs balanced; Assigns 4 elements to the parent array (or "flow map"), using the values of the flow sequence at the left operand as the keys, and the values of the flow sequence at the right operand as the values.*
+`[ca, cb, cc, cd]: ["vv", "ww", "xx", "yy", "zz"]` | *Key-value pairs NOT balanced; Assigns 1 element to the parent array: A non-associative array (or "flow sequence") whose key is the literal left operand, and whose elements use the values of the flow sequence at the right operand.*

 ---